How to Start Day Trading?

 Is day trading worth it?

 Based on brokerage companies’ reports, day trading represents a moderately profitable way for prop trading companies.
-However, for retail traders, this way of trading is risky and can be very expensive.
+However, this way of trading is risky and expensive for retail traders.
 The biggest problem with day trading is that most traders have poor results and portfolio performance consistency problems.

 Conclusion